Crypto Exchange Solution

 The breadth of your payment options directly determines your addressable market.
 At minimum, integrate bank transfers for primary markets, then layer in UPI (India), USSD/mobile money (Africa), PayNow (Singapore), FPS (Hong Kong), SEPA (Europe), and global options like PayPal, Wise, and Payoneer.
 Gift card and cash trades (with appropriate verification) unlock a large underbanked user segment that no other exchange type can serve.
 Each payment method integration needs its own fraud logic, reversal-prone methods (PayPal, credit card) require additional confirmation steps or should be blocked from high-volume trades without verified merchant status.

-Step 8 – Testing, Smart Contract Audit & Staged Launch
+Step 8 – Testing & Launch the Marketing

 No exchange should go live without a structured testing program.
 Run functional QA across all trade flows (happy path and edge cases), load testing to validate performance at 2–5x expected peak volume, and a full security audit covering OWASP Top 10, smart contract logic, and API surface.
 A closed beta with 50–200 invite-only users before public launch is strongly recommended, real-world edge cases surface faster than any test suite can simulate.
 Use beta feedback to prioritize pre-launch fixes versus post-launch iterations.